cloudmesh/cm_metric/deprecated/doc-old/source/intro.rst

 define variables::

-    FG_LOG_ANALYZER_WWW_OUTPUT - location where the www files for display are stored FG_TMP - location where temporary files are located that are analyzed FG_DATA - location where the permanent data is being stored FG_HOME_LOG_ANALYZER - is set to the location of the "futuregrid" directory.
+    CM_LOG_ANALYZER_WWW_OUTPUT - location where the www files for display are stored CM_TMP - location where temporary files are located that are analyzed CM_DATA - location where the permanent data is being stored CM_HOME_LOG_ANALYZER - is set to the location of the "futuregrid" directory.
     EUCALYPTUS_LOG_DIR - location where the eucalyptus log dirs are stored

 We recommend that the FutureGrid directory is included in the PATH of